-This fungus kills pine needles and affects pine tree growth.
+This fungus kills pine needles, affecting pine tree growth and wood quality.
 The disease could cost our forestry industry millions of dollars each year.

 Why this is a problem for New Zealand

-We do know D. pini causes DNB.
-DNB kills the needles, reducing the growth of the tree.
+DNB infects needles of all ages, killing pine needles and reducing the growth of the tree.
 Serious infections can kill a pine tree.
 The wood of the tree becomes denser, making it harder to process.

 The disease could cost the forestry industry millions of dollars each year in crop losses and disease control.

 People bringing or sending plant material infected with DNB is the most likely way DNB could get into New Zealand.
 The fungus could also get here on pine nursery stock or pine needles.

 Biosecurity New Zealand has strict measures in place to reduce the chance of pine diseases like DNB getting through the border.

 - DNB is also called red band needle blight because of the red coloration of the bands on the needles.

 - Needles remain rigid and are not easily removed from branches, even after they have died.